 \section{Bayesian longitudinal hidden Markov modelling}

-Probabilities in the Bayesian framework are always conditional and will therefore appear as such in their corresponding descriptions.
-This situation increases the complexity of the notation but clarifies the theoretical framework of Bayesian inference much better.
+In the Bayesian framework, probabilities are always conditional and will therefore appear as such in their corresponding descriptions.
+This situation increases the complexity of the notation but clarifies much better the theoretical framework of Bayesian inference.